 Open to select musicians from the 2021 YOLA National Symphony Orchestra, the YOLA National Institute (YNI) is an in-depth training program for young musicians interested in pursuing a career in the field of music.

-We're now accepting 2021 applications.
-Please note: all students must first apply for the 2021 YOLA National Symphony Orchestra.
+Applications for the 2022 YOLA National Institute open in April 2022.
+Please note: all students must first apply for the 2022 YOLA National Symphony Orchestra.

 The Institute aims to supplement students’ musical experience at home and at the YOLA National Festival.
 All program expenses, including travel, room, and board, are free.